alhajee/ckan/doc/extensions/signals.rst

         pass

-the recommended approach is to use the :class:`ckan.plugins.interfaces.ISignal` interface, in order to give CKAN more control over the subscriptions available depending on the enabled plugins::
+the recommended approach is to use the :class:`ckan.plugins.interfaces.ISignal` interface, in order to give FMLD more control over the subscriptions available depending on the enabled plugins::

     class ExampleISignalPlugin(p.SingletonPlugin):